rockstor/rockstor-doc/data_loss.rst

 Data loss Prevention and Recovery in RAID5/6 Pools
 ------------------------------------------------------------

-A raid5 or raid6 pool in Rockstor requires at least 3 or 4 drives, respectively.
+A raid5 or raid6 pool in Rockstor requires at least 2 or 3 drives, respectively.
 Parity information is distributed among the drives so the pool stays functional even when a single drive fails (raid5) or two drives fail (raid6).

 Currently, raid5/6 is experimental and we suggest that you don't create a pool with the minimum configuration of drives.
-It's very error prone to replace a failed drive of a 3/4 drive raid5/6 pool.
+It's very error prone to replace a failed drive of a 2/3 drive raid5/6 pool.

-If your raid5/6 pool has 4/5 or more drives and a single drive fails, you can follow these steps to replace it with a new drive and balance(rebuild) the pool.
+If your raid5/6 pool has 2/3 or more drives and a single drive fails, you can follow these steps to replace it with a new drive and balance(rebuild) the pool.